 Iris can be grown successfully in Colorado.
 They come in many forms, shapes, colors and sizes and the sword-like foliage is attractive when the plant is not in bloom.
-The two most common types of iris grown in Colorado are bearded and Siberian.
+The two most common types of iris grown in Colorado are Bearded (Iris germanica) and Siberian (Iris sibirica) .

 For more information, see the following Colorado State University Extension fact sheet(s).